pevargas/netsys/udp/instructions/README.md

 *   Run the server by typing : ./server [port_number]
 *   Then run the client by typing : ./client [ip_address] [port_number]

 The IP address is the server's IP address.
 The port number is the server's port number.
 You are informing the client where the server is located.
 You can test your application locally by running both the client and the server on the same machine.
-In this case, you can type localhost in place of the IP address. &nbsp;Feel free to use these files as a baseline for your design.
+In this case, you can type localhost in place of the IP address.
+Feel free to use these files as a baseline for your design.
 You will have to modify parts of the code, especially for the server where parsing of the message is required.

 ###Header Files: